 Characteristics of study participants

-Thirty (30) mothers recruited were aged between 20-35 years old and were either single or married and were followed up during their first six months of breastfeeding at 6 days, 6 weeks, 12 weeks and 18 weeks.
-The respondents were a mix of employed and non-employed women.
-The unemployed earned incomes through odd jobs and selling at the markets.
+Thirty (30) mothers recruited were aged between 20-40 years old and were either single or married, employed or unemployed.
+The HIV positive men were aged between 37-47 years and were either small business entrepreneurs or in formal employment, while the community based volunteers aged 30-58 years were fully attached to the health centers as lay counsellors.

 Knowledge of HIV transmission through breastfeeding

-Whereas the participants were aware that HIV and AIDS were serious problems, and that the virus can be transmitted through breast milk, comfort and concern for the safety and wellbeing of the baby was pronounced.
+While participants were aware that HIV and AIDS were serious problems, and that the virus can be transmitted through breast milk, comfort and concern for the safety and wellbeing of the baby was pronounced.
 It is quite natural that the mothers understood the risk of HIV transmission through breast milk and that the risk was more when a mother had no protection.

 …HIV transmission can be at delivery and during breastfeeding.
 During breastfeeding if you did not prevent then the baby can be infected.